JohnTocher/advent-of-code-2022/readme.md

 If not, you're still welcome to everything here, but please refer to the original site to see what it's all about.
 This is not meant to be a showcase of the most ingenious, elegant or correct solutions, rather it's a resource to introduce python to those without a development background.

+You probably want to start with the .md file in each puzzle subfolder.

 ## What you need

 - [Python 3](https://www.python.org/downloads/), pretty much any version beyond 3.6.
 If you're on linux (ubuntu, or a raspberry pi), the command to run the scripts will probably be ```python3 filename.py``` rather than ```python filename.py```